Physical Education (PE)

-We want our children to use the vibrancy of Manchester to learn from other cultures, respect diversity and learn how to cooperate with one another.
-We achieve this by providing a strong SMSC curriculum, Nurture, Rights Respecting and our core values placed at the heart of everything we do.
+We want our children to use the vibrancy of Manchester to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
+We achieve this by providing a strong SMSC curriculum, with Rights Respecting and our core values placed at the heart of everything we do.
 This often feeds into the PE curriculum.
-As we learn about the rich sporting history of Manchester, teaching to the children’s developmental stage not age.
+As we learn about the rich sporting history of Manchester and teach to the children’s stage not age.

 We enrich their time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
-We have annual trips to Ghyll Head outdoor learning centre and teach a variety of different sports such as basketball, rugby, gymnastics, hockey, dance, football.
+We have annual trips to Ghyll Head outdoor learning centre, water sports at Debdale water park and rock climbing.
+We teach a variety of different sports.

-PE subject specific skills, which we expect the children to develop, have been reviewed and shared with all stakeholders.
-These skills underpin all work in PE and form a focal point for display areas and provide a common subject-specific vocabulary for staff and pupils.
+PE subject specific skills underpin all work in PE and provide a common subject specific vocabulary for staff and pupils.

-This was a notable change after the audit.
+We encourage staff to teach 1 weekly PE lessons, we prioritise swimming as all Key stage 2 classes have lessons during the year, we want to ensure our children’s risky behaviour does not affect their safety when around water.
 This helps to ensure sufficient time is allocated to PE and that the subject matter can be revisited frequently.
 We believe that by crafting our curriculum this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory and thus improve the rates of progress they make.